Neoministein/Mp4Split/README.md

 # Mp4Split

-This program was created as an addon for Nvidia's instant replay and record function.
-This application allows you to define highlight section while you are recording the video and automatically cuts them out after you stopped recording.
+This program was created as an addon for NVIDIA's instant replay and record function.
+This application allows you to define mutiple highlight sections, while you are recording the video and automatically cuts them out after you stopped recording.

 ## Getting Started